-When you take out a car loan, your lender normally has a right to repossess the vehicle if you stop making your payments.
-In addition, you are personally liable for paying back the loan as well.
+When you take out a car loan, you’re liable for paying back the loan, but you also agree to give the lender a lien allowing the lender to repossess the vehicle if you stop making your payments.
 If you default on your car loan, your lender will repossess your car and sell it at a public auction to satisfy its loan (as well as any fees incurred during repossession).

-Because cars tend to depreciate quickly, in many cases the sale proceeds from the auction may not be enough to pay off the outstanding loan balance and fees.
+Because cars tend to depreciate quickly, in many cases, the sale proceeds from the auction might not be enough to pay off the outstanding loan balance and fees.
 If that happens, the unpaid balance is called a deficiency.

-However, if your lender has already obtained a judgment and placed a lien on any of your other property (such as your house), you will need to file a special motion to remove that lien in your bankruptcy.
+After filing, the automatic stay prevents your lender from moving forward with collection activities, including its deficiency lawsuit against you.
+However, if your lender has already obtained a judgment and placed a lien on other property (such as your house), you’ll need to file a bankruptcy motion to remove the lien.